spring-epfl/quic-wf-defenses/code/capture/README.md

 ## Capture HAR Files of Websites

-We provided a script to extract HAR data from scrapped websites.
+We provided a script to extract HAR data from scraped websites.

 ```
 $ cd /quic-wf-defenses/capture/hars